 Using Private Insurance to pay for Drug Rehab in Louisiana

-Private health insurance can speed up the process of getting into treatment when needed.
-Facilities that accept private insurance are less heavily utilized and so have a better chance of having availability for new patients.
+Private health insurance can speed up getting into treatment when needed.
+Facilities that accept private insurance are less heavily utilized and have a better chance of being available for new patients.
 But private healthcare can be expensive, and many people cannot afford coverage.

-Luckily, this isn't the end of the road.
-If the person doesn't qualify for Medicaid either, they may have another option for assistance.
-The state's expanded Medicaid program makes coverage available to more people by providing discounted rates on participating policies.
-The lower a person's income, the better chance of qualifying for a subsidized rate.
+Luckily, this isn’t the end of the road.
+If the person doesn’t qualify for Medicaid, they may have another option for assistance.
+The state’s expanded Medicaid program makes coverage available to more people by providing discounted rates on participating policies.
+The lower a person’s income, the better their chance of qualifying for a subsidized rate.

 The following insurers are available through the state’s exchange marketplace, Healthy Louisiana:

 Someone who’s been struggling with addiction may not have health insurance.
 It is not uncommon for a person to have failed to apply for Medicaid assistance, even if they qualify.
 This can leave them paying for treatment when uninsured.

 Even in this circumstance, there are still options—several programs throughout the state offer sliding-scale payment options for those experiencing financial hardship.
 Sliding scale offers greater discounts to those with the lowest incomes who need it most.
 You can contact one of the treatment specialists at Addicted.org for more information on how to pay for treatment.
 Or contact the center directly.